PhysicsX/QTonRaspberryPi/README.md

 $ sudo systemctl enable docker
 ```

-We also need to install QEMU, with it, it is possible to emulate/run raspbian os like it is on real raspberry pi 4 hardware
+We also need to install QEMU, with it, it is possible to emulate and run Raspberry Pi OS like it is on a real Raspberry Pi 4 Hardware

 ```bash
 $ sudo apt-get install qemu qemu-user-static qemu-user binfmt-support